Gabriel Landeskog: 2021–2025: Stanley Cup, injury troubles, and missed seasons

 After missing the Avalanche's final 23 games of the regular season, Landeskog returned for the Western Conference first round against the Nashville Predators.
-He recorded a goal and an assist in Game 1 and four points in Game 3 to help the Avalanche sweep the Predators.
+He recorded a goal and an assist in game one and four points in game three to help the Avalanche sweep the Predators.
 Landeskog and the Avalanche then faced the St. Louis Blues for the second consecutive season.
 Landeskog recorded three goals over six games to help the Avalanche advance to the Western Conference Finals for the first time since 2002.
-After sweeping the Edmonton Oilers in four games, the Avalanche faced the Tampa Bay Lightning in the 2022 Stanley Cup Finals.
-Landeskog scored the Avalanche's first goal of the Finals in the first period of Game 1 to tie Valeri Kamensky for the seventh most playoff goals in Avalanche/Nordiques history.
+After sweeping the Edmonton Oilers in four games, the Avalanche faced the Tampa Bay Lightning in the 2022 Stanley Cup Final.
+Landeskog scored the Avalanche's first goal of the Finals in the first period of game one to tie Valeri Kamensky for the seventh most playoff goals in Avalanche/Nordiques history.
 After also tallying an assist, he clinched sixth place on the franchise's all-time list for multi-point games in the playoffs.
-While the series was pushed to six games, Landeskog recorded an assist on Nathan MacKinnon's game-tying goal in Game 6 to help the team clinch the 2022 Stanley Cup.
+While the series was pushed to six games, Landeskog recorded an assist on Nathan MacKinnon's game-tying goal in game six to help the team clinch the 2022 Stanley Cup.
 Landeskog subsequently became the fourth NHL player born and trained outside of North America to captain a team to the Stanley Cup, joining Alexander Ovechkin, Zdeno Chára, and Nicklas Lidström.

 Landeskog underwent arthroscopic knee surgery following the Stanley Cup win and was expected to miss at least twelve weeks of the 2022–23 season.
-He missed the entire season, with the Avalanche announcing on 13 April 2023, that he will not play in the 2023 Stanley Cup playoffs.
-A month later, the Avalanche reported that Landeskog's right knee required a cartilage transplant surgery, as a result of which he missed the entire 2023–24 season and the following regular season.
+He missed the entire season, including the playoffs.
+In May 2023, the Avalanche reported that Landeskog's right knee required a cartilage transplant surgery, as a result of which he missed the entire 2023–24 season and the following regular season.